Minority representation and fairness in network ranking: An application to school contact diary data: Detecting and correcting for systematic bias

 \subsection{Ranking Correction}

-Given that we reject the hypothesis in Section~\ref{subsec:detection}, and conclude there is a need for ranking correction, it is natural use the estimators of the SBM parameters and error rates to correct the degree ranking, which we summarize in the following algorithm.
+Given that we reject the hypothesis in Section~\ref{subsec:detection}, and conclude there is a need for ranking correction, it is natural use the estimators of the construct model SBM parameters and error rates to correct the degree ranking, which we summarize in Algorithm~\ref{alg:plugin_correction}.

 This correction algorithm shows the utility of a good parametric approximation to the minority representation profile: if we can estimate the model parameters, we can estimate a target representation profile, and adaptively correct the degree ranking.
 We evaluate the performance of this correction algorithm on simulated networks in Section~\ref{subsubsec:correction_sims}.